chrisluo5311/ShardingJH/README.md

 # ShardingJH

-A sharding database using Spring Boot and Hibernate to handle dynamic routing between multiple database.
+A distributed database project using Spring Boot and Hibernate to handle dynamic routing between multiple database.